Has Zara reached saturation point? Far from it, investors bet

 “For three to five years, I don’t think there’s any threat to them maintaining their pace of growth,” said Hala Fadel, a fund manager for Comgest, a shareholder in Inditex.

-That helps explain why Inditex shares are so highly prized: they trade at 26 times expected 2014 earnings, compared to 23 times for H&M and 13 times for Gap.
+That helps explain why Inditex shares are so highly prized: they trade at 26 times expected 2014 earnings, compared to 23 times for H&M and 13 times for Gap (GPS.N).

 While H&M has adopted many of Zara’s tricks, it is still less responsive to fashion fads as it sources primarily from factories in Asia to keep prices low, while Inditex uses more suppliers closer to its main European markets.